Computing Maximum Independent Set on Outerstring Graphs and Their Relatives: Conclusion

 \section{Conclusion}

-In this paper, we studied the time-complexity and approximability of the $\mis$ problem on outerstring graphs and their relatives.
-Our work gives rise to some natural open questions: \begin{itemize} \item Does there exist a quadratic-time algorithm that can solve the $\mis$ problem on grounded segment or grounded square-$\el$ graphs? \item Can we improve the approximation factor of the algorithm of Theorem~\ref{thm:logOPTApproximation}? \item Can we find an $\Omega(n^{2-\epsilon})$-time lower bound under SETH for finding $\mis$ in grounded segment representations? \end{itemize}
+In this paper, we studied the fine-grained complexity and approximability of the $\mis$ problem on outerstring graphs and their relatives.
+Our work gives rise to some natural open questions: \begin{enumerate} \item Does there exist a quadratic-time algorithm that can solve the $\mis$ problem on grounded segment or grounded square-$\el$ graphs? \item Can we improve the approximation factor of the algorithm of Theorem~\ref{thm:logOPTApproximation}? \item Can we find an $\Omega(n^{2-\epsilon})$-time lower bound under SETH for finding $\mis$ in grounded segment representations? \end{enumerate}